Exostellar-Labs/docs/usage/config.toml-user-guide.md

 ### `[network]` <a href="#network" id="network"></a>

-#### Section used to configure the internal overlay network used by Compute Optimizer for a controller and its workers and containers <a href="#section-used-to-configure-the-internal-overlay-network-used-by-compute-optimizer-for-a-controller-an" id="section-used-to-configure-the-internal-overlay-network-used-by-compute-optimizer-for-a-controller-an"></a>
+#### Section used to configure the internal overlay network used by X-Infrastructure Optimizer for a controller and its workers and containers <a href="#section-used-to-configure-the-internal-overlay-network-used-by-x-infrastructure-optimizer-for-a-controller-an" id="section-used-to-configure-the-internal-overlay-network-used-by-x-infrastructure-optimizer-for-a-controller-an"></a>

-`overlay_prefix` - The prefix for the internal overlay network used by Compute Optimizer (24 bits)\
+`overlay_prefix` - The prefix for the internal overlay network used by X-Infrastructure Optimizer (24 bits)\
 Example: a "10.0.0." prefix means a CIDR block: 10.0.0.0/24\
 **Default**: 192.168.137.